 Data formats and compression algorithms

-Below are the data formats and compression algorithms supported in Yandex Query.
+Below you will find the data formats and compression algorithms supported in Yandex Query.

 Supported data formats